 System Profile

-Calhoun City Schools is not a system of schools, we are a school system; a family of educators and children housed in four schools and two learning programs.
-Calhoun PreK is a state funded early learning program located at the former Eastside Primary School building on Barrett Road.
-Calhoun Primary School Grades Kindergarten through second grades, and Calhoun Elementary School grades three through five are located at the Calhoun Educational Complex on Raymond King Drive.
-The complex educates more than 1800 students yearly.
-The newest of our schools, Calhoun Middle School and Calhoun High School are located on River Street and are quickly becoming known as "The Campus".
+Calhoun City Schools is not a system of schools, we are a school system; a family of educators and children housed across five schools on three campuses.
+The Junior Jackets, PreK (a state funded early learning program), and Kindergarten are all located at the newest CCS facility, the Calhoun Early Learning Academy (CELA) on Barrett Road.
+Calhoun Primary School comprised of 1st through 3rd grades and Calhoun Elementary School 4th through 6th grade are located at the Calhoun Educational Complex on Raymond King Drive.
+The Complex educates more than 1800 students yearly.
+Calhoun Middle School and Calhoun High School are located on River Street and are known as the Campus.
 The Calhoun Online Learning Academy (COLA) supports students with a blended learning environment.
 This innovative program is located at the STEMWorks Lab located at 606 Oothcalooga Street.
 Calhoun City Schools is proud of the support given to us by our school board.
 We have a five member team who seeks to do what’s best for boys and girls with every decision that is made.
 Dr. Michele W. Taylor continues to serve as the system superintendent, and has done so since 2007.